liquinlab/elm-smile/docs/concepts.md

 that goes beyond basic Vue components.

 The first concept to introduce is the notion of a [View](./views.md).
-A View is a component that represents a single "phase" or part of an experiment.
+A View is a self-contained bit of code that represents a single "phase" or part of an experiment.
 For example, the part of your experiment that collects informed consent might be one View.
 Another View might be the debriefing form.
 Below we will describe how you define the sequence of Views in your experiment.

 <img src="/images/viewstimeline.png" width="800" alt="timeline example" style="margin: auto;">

-Each View is minimally a Vue component which can be written in whatever way you please.
-However, Smile provides a custom API for building views.
+Each View is minimally a Vue component (a special type of web development file) which can be written in whatever way you please.
+However, Smile provides a custom API for building Views.
 The key idea behind this API is the concept of 'steps'.
 A [step](./steps.md) is a sequenced event that occurs _within_ a view.
-For example, a view might have a step that presents a question to the participant, a step that collects a response, and a step that displays the results.
+For example, a View might have a step that presents a question to the participant, a step that collects a response, and a step that displays the results.

 <img src="/images/steps.png" width="600" alt="steps example" style="margin: auto;">